 - Access to research that brings evidence-based approaches to your ways of working.

 Through PIP we will help third sector organisations to better understand the University and help you gain access to the wide range of support and resources that we have on offer.
 This could include helping you with finding student volunteers, conferencing facilities, legal advice, and formal training.

 Once part of the PIP programme, partners collectively form the PIP Network who all have the ability to interact together, share experiences and form additional collaborative partnerships supported through our networking events and a group shared email.

-Where we receive multiple support requests for particular areas of expertise, we can capitalize on the expertise of the PIP Network and its members and look to providing ad-hoc workshops to support our third sector partners.
-Examples of workshops could include:
+Where we receive multiple support requests for particular areas of expertise, we can capitalize on the expertise of the PIP Network and its members and look to providing ad-hoc workshops to support our partners.
+Examples of workshops include:

 - Recruiting and supporting volunteers

 Expertise and Business Support

 For third sector partners that have identified an in-house skills gap, an operational or business advice need or require a critical friend to give then an outside perspective on their ways of working we will seek to link you with a staff partner to work with you and your organisation on a one to one basis.
 The expertise that can be provided by our teaching, professional or research staff is wide-ranging and diverse.

 Partners usually commit around 1.5 to 2 hours a month, and we ask for an initial commitment of at least 6 months in the first instance (NB the first meeting might be longer).
 This time might be in face to face meetings, but might also be via social media, phone call or Skype if agreed by both parties.